sohamchatterjee50/FACT_2024/REPRODUCIBILITY_README.md

 7\) Once you have obtained the result for all possible confidence values, run the Run_Plot.job in a similar way, to obrain the plots and the overall summary.

-NOTE :
-Open the Results folder,  under this path there are two different folders : "Extension_ICR" & "Reproducibility_ICR", which comprise of the code and results for the extensions and the reproducibility experiment respective.

-The "Instructions_Reproducibility.txt", contains the information on how you can reproduce the results and how you can read the obtained results.
-Similarly inside the "Extension_ICR"  folder we have a folder called "Readme Files" which contains information for the various extended results that we have obtained.